gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/01-introduction.md

 Web apps vary in complexity.
 The examples above have many features, like personal accounts, payment processors, and external integrations with other web apps.
-The core of a web app, however, comprises three components:
+The core of a web app comprises three components:

 <div>
   <dl>